thelouieshi/black_jack_card_game/README.md

 # This is a code sample for a python Black Jack game.
 Anybody can copy and paste this code and play Black Jack in your console.
 Please let me know if you have any feedbacks.
-You can the game in console here: https://repl.it/@LouieShi/BlackJackGame#main.py Please down the entire folder as the game is made with Object Oriented Programming (OOP).
+You can the game in console here: https://repl.it/@LouieShi/BlackJackGame#main.py Please down the entire folder as the game is made with Object-Oriented Programming (OOP).

 GAME RULES:
 1. This is a Black Jack game.